0xkyng/celo-composer/README.md

 }
 ```

-In this example, the smart contract is called "MyContract".
-It has a public variable called "myVariable" and a function called "setMyVariable" that sets the value of the myVariable variable.
+In this example, the smart contract is called `MyContract`.
+It has a public variable called `myVariable` and a function called `setMyVariable` that sets the value of the myVariable variable.

 #### Testing the Smart Contract with Hardhat